cthing/gradle-property-key-constants/README.md

 The property keys are strings and applications typically hardcode those strings wherever they need to obtain a property value.
 Unfortunately, this can lead to problems due to misspelling of keys, and can make renaming of keys a challenge because it is a string replacement.
-To address these issues, the `property-key-constants` plugin extracts the key names from properties files and generates a source file containing constants whose values are the key names.
+To address these issues, the `org.cthing.property-key-constants` plugin extracts the key names from properties files and generates a source file containing constants whose values are the key names.
 This means that property values can be obtained using the constants rather than hardcoded strings.
 This avoids misspelling and makes renaming a straightforward refactoring operation.